What is Ross House?

 Who can join the Ross House Association?

-Membership is only open to organisations which are:
+Membership is open to organisations which are:

-1. community and self-help groups: these are organisations where decisions are made by members.
+1. Community and self-help groups: these are organisations where decisions are made by members.
 Some of these groups have members who share the same medical or social condition (self-help) or have the same concern (community groups).

-2. small groups: with under 570hrs per week of paid staff and needing less than 135m2 of space.
+2. Small groups: with under 570hrs per week of paid staff and needing less than 135m2 of space.

-3. groups collaborating for social justice and (or) environmental sustainability.
+3. Groups collaborating for social justice and (or) environmental sustainability.
 Individuals and businesses can become Ross House supporters.

 How much does it cost to join?